 There have been peaks of violence of the worst sort—ash clouds pluming from Nazi concentration camp smokestacks—conqueror Genghis Khan stating that the “greatest pleasure” in life is to chase and kill an enemy, then rape his wife—execution pyres crackling with the bodies of “heretics” during the Middle Ages.

-This ensuing period of global violence was foretold long ago in the Bible, when Jesus Christ’s disciples asked what the end of the age would look like.
+This soon-coming period of global violence was foretold long ago in the Bible, when Jesus Christ’s disciples asked what the end of the age would look like.
 He responded, “Now learn a parable of the fig tree; When his branch is yet tender, and puts forth leaves, you know that summer is nigh: so likewise you, when you shall see all these things, know that it [the end of the age] is near, even at the doors” (Matt.
 24:32-33).

 In verse 37, Jesus describes one such signal: “But as the days of Noah were, so shall also the coming of the Son of man be.”